Extenuating Circumstance Form: Explanatory Notes

 - Missing exams due to misreading of examination timetable or oversleeping.

 - Loss of computer data/printer problems (all work should be backed up).
-If work cannot be submitted due to a failure of the University computer system you should obtain a dated statement from CICS.
+If work cannot be submitted due to a failure of the University computer system you should obtain a dated statement from Corporate Information and Computing Services (CiCS).

 - Submitting the wrong work for assessment or draft version of the work.